 Winter hasn’t been brilliant here in Switzerland.
-Plenty of snow on higher altitudes, but not a lot of decent winter goodness at lower altitudes.
-This messed up my plan to go out and shoot minimalistic winter landscapes more often this year.
+Plenty of snow on higher altitudes, but not a lot of decent winter goodness at lower elevations.
+This messed up my plan to go out and shoot minimalist winter photography more often this year.
 In the end, I only went out to shoot them on one morning in February.
-This is one of the images I shot that morning.
+This is one of the photographs I shot that morning.
 It is titled Fading, for obvious reasons.

 Yes, yes, I know it is very minimal and probably not to everyone’s taste.
 Many of you might even find it boring.
-Personally, I love shooting a minimalistic winter landscape like this as well as looking at minimalistic work of others.
+I love seeing minimalist winter photography like this as well as looking at minimalist work of others in general.
 It’s all about capturing the essence of a scene and the art of leaving things out, which can be rather challenging!
-Things like leading lines, depth and composition become even more important than in normal landscape photography.
-In my experience, shooting minimal scenes is a great way of improving photography skills.
+Things like leading lines, depth and composition become even more important than in regular landscape photography.
+In my experience, shooting scenes like this is an excellent way of improving your photography skills.